telerik/reporting-docs/report-items/table-crosstab-list/basic-concepts.md

 Cells in the table corner area are created automatically when you have both row groups and column groups defined.
 For more info see [Understanding Table areas]({%slug telerikreporting/designing-reports/report-structure/table-crosstab-list/understanding-crosstab-areas%}).

-## Understanding Static and Dynamic Rows and Columns
+## Static and Dynamic Rows and Columns

 A table item organizes cells in rows and columns that are associated with groups.
 Because group structures for row groups and columns are identical, we would talk about row groups.
 You can apply the same concepts to column groups.